 The last Government committed in its National Bus Strategy (DfT, 2021) to consider introducing a statutory requirement on LTAs for provision of socially and economically necessary services.
-Government must rapidly introduce this requirement in the context of the Bus Connectivity Assessments that LTAs are currently completing.
-The new Government should consider a "kickstart" sister scheme to planning agreements to fund new routes in existing areas - with the aim of growing patronage.
-Funding will need to cover costs (around £60 per hour).
+Government should introduce this requirement and provide clarification for LTAs, operators and customers.
+The Government should also consider a "kickstart" sister scheme to planning agreements to fund new routes in existing areas - with the aim of growing patronage.